 The complete information of a requested AP sent by a reporting AP is defined as all elements that would be provided if the requested AP was transmitting the Probe Response frame, except the following elements, if present: the Reduced Neighbor Report element, the Multiple BSSID element, the ML element, other exceptions TBD.

-If an AP that is part of an AP MLD receives an MLD Probe Request from a non-AP STA, it shall respond with an MLD probe response, which is a Probe Response frame with the Address 1 field set to the broadcast destination address that includes an ML element with a STA profile with complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.
+If an AP that is part of an AP MLD receives an MLD Probe Request from a non-AP STA, it shall respond with an MLD probe response, which is a Probe Response frame with the Address 1 field set to TBD that includes an ML element with a STA profile with complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.